LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

-**Description:** If set to true, a timeseries of daily random integers will be created, and passed into each program, where each program within a simulation set receives the same timeseries.
+**Description:** If set to True, a timeseries of daily random integers will be created, and passed into each program, where each program within a simulation set receives the same timeseries.
 Then within each day of the simulation, the numpy and random seeds are set using the daily integer.
 This ensures that the output values will be the same in identical programs regardless of the stocastic nature of the software.

 **Notes on acquisition:** N/A